-Scalability: A key reason why growing companies move to the cloud is the ability to grow with it.
+Scalability: A key reason growing companies move to the cloud is their ability to grow with it.
 Adding another 100 users might require expanding your server.
 As your company grows, adding new users to your ERP is just an internet connection away.

-Disaster Recovery: Natural disasters such as fires, floods or earthquakes are common nearly everywhere.
-So are man-made disasters in the form of riots and even wars.
+Disaster Recovery: Natural disasters such as fires, floods, or earthquakes are common everywhere.
+So are unnatural disasters in the form of riots and even wars.
 Cloud-based systems keep your data on multiple servers in different regions.
 When one server goes down, your data is safe on another.
 How safe are they?
-One ERP provider estimates that cloud systems are so secure and redundant, its customers experience less than eight minutes of unplanned downtime a year.
+One ERP provider estimates that cloud systems are so secure and redundant its customers experience less than eight minutes of unplanned downtime a year.

 Get started to learn more about key features and benefits of ERP systems

 No matter what software your company has, and how robust your network may be, it’s still possible for your ERP implementation to fail.
 In fact, the average estimate of all ERP installations that fail is between 40% – 60%